dyarawilliams/100-days-of-code/r1-log.md

 ### R1D16
 Started on the Survery Form project from freeCodeCamp.
 Didn't get to complete it.
 Having trouble with the margins and padding.

+### R1D17
+Still working on my Survey Form project.
+Did some more research on the best way to do a layout for a form.
+Made a few changes